statisticalbiotechnology/quandenser-pipeline/README.md

 settings!

+## Known issues

+>*** stack smashing detected***: python terminated

+Sometimes when running on a computer with nvidia drivers locally, this error message will be shown.
+It will not harm your computer, so just keep trying to start the program.
+Usually, it stabilizes after a couple of runs.
+I've been trying to find the cause of this bug, but it seems to be correlated to the creation of the GUI window through Singularity.
+If you have any ideas about the bug, please let me know!

+>WebEngineContext used before QtWebEngine::initialize() or OpenGL context creation failed.

+This usually happens when you are running on a cluster.
+Sometimes, the nvidia drivers on your computer is not compatible with the drivers on the cluster.
+Please add the following command when running the start script.
+Note: disabling opengl will not hinder the performance of the software.
+The workflow display and the about tab will not be shown.

+    ./Quandenser_pipeline.sh /path/to/directory1 ... *--disable-opengl*

+>Glx related crashes

+If you are running on a cluster with nvidia cards and you do not have an nvidia card on your local machine (ex if you are running the software in virtualbox on a cluster).
+Add the following command to disable nvidia drivers

+./Quandenser_pipeline.sh /path/to/directory1 ... *--disable-nvidia*

 ## Description
 *Quandenser-pipeline* is a tool that combines *Quandenser*, a tool which condenses label-free MS data and *Triqler*, a tool which finds differentially expressed proteins using both MS1 and MS2 data. *Quandenser-pipeline* streamlines the process, by accepting almost any vendor format alongside a fasta database containing proteins, which are then run through a Singularity image containing all the necessary parts to do the analysis.